ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 computed above and `encrypted_aggregate_share.ciphertext` is the ciphertext `encrypted_agg_share` computed above.

-After receiving the helper's response, the leader uses the HpkeCiphertext to respond to a collect request (see {{collect-flow}}).
+After receiving the Helper's response, the leader uses the HpkeCiphertext to respond to a collect request (see {{collection-resource}}).

-After issuing an aggregate-share request for a given query, it is an error for the leader to issue any more aggregation jobs for additional reports that satisfy the query.
-These reports will be rejected by helpers as described
-{{agg-init}}.

-Before completing the collect request, the leader also computes its own aggregate share `agg_share` by aggregating all of the prepared output shares that fall within the batch interval.
-Finally, it encrypts it under the collector's HPKE public key as described in {{aggregate-share-encrypt}}.

 ### Collection Finalization {#collect-finalization}

-Once the collector has received a successful collect response from the leader, it can decrypt the aggregate shares and produce an aggregate result.
-The collector decrypts each aggregate share as described in
+Once the Collector has received a successful collect response from the Leader, it can decrypt the aggregate shares and produce an aggregate result.
+The Collector decrypts each aggregate share as described in
 {{aggregate-share-encrypt}}.
-If the collector successfully decrypts all aggregate shares, the collector then unshards the aggregate shares into an aggregate result using the VDAF's `agg_shares_to_result` algorithm.
+If the Collector successfully decrypts all aggregate shares, the Collector then unshards the aggregate shares into an aggregate result using the VDAF's `agg_shares_to_result` algorithm.
 In particular, let `agg_shares` denote the ordered sequence of aggregator shares, ordered by aggregator index, let `report_count` denote the report count sent by